-- Eyelid surgery (called blepharoplasty or eyelid lift) is a cosmetic surgery procedure designed to get rid of crepey eye skin, drooping eyelids, puffy bags and dark circles under the eyes.
+Eyelid surgery, also called blepharoplasty or an eyelid lift, is a procedure designed to treat crepey eye skin, drooping eyelids, puffy bags and dark circles under the eyes.
 Work on the upper and lower eyelids is often performed in separate procedures.

 The procedure can be done using either a scalpel or a laser, depending on the surgeon's preference.
 Double eyelid surgery, or Asian blepharoplasty, is a variation of the procedure that also includes the creation or accentuation of an eyelid crease.